 It was about giving a middle finger to the establishment, man!
 It was a festival in name, but an experience in nature.

 Before Woodstock came around, rock concerts and festivals have only gathered audiences of up to 50 thousand people.
 By some rough estimates, nearly half-a-million people were in attendance.
-People from all walks of life were there, even exemplary students had changed their mantra from “I need somebody write my paper” to “Pass the weed, man.”
+People from all walks of life were there, even exemplary students had changed their mantra from https://eduzaurus.com/type-my-essay” to “Pass the weed, man.”

 Surprisingly, there was no entry fee.
 Everyone could come and enjoy some psychedelic tunes free of charge.